Tomos: Establishment

 After World War II, the Yugoslav government sought to develop new industries.
 A company to produce two-wheelers was established in Sežana in July 1954, and soon a license agreement was signed with the Austrian company Steyr-Daimler-Puch.
 Puch had economical and robust motorcycles suitable for gravel roads and steep terrain characteristic of the region, and Puch also offered favorable licensing terms and conditions, as it doubted that the factory would ever be able to operate independently.
 The very next month, the name TOMOS (TOvarna MOtornih koles Sežana) appeared in the company documents for the first time.
 In October 1954, the Yugoslav government started to build the Tomos factory in Koper, the seaside industrial center of Slovenia.

 Production in temporary facilities started in 1955 and the factory was officially opened in 1959 by Josip Broz-Tito, the President of Yugoslavia.

-In the 1980s bicycles made by the dutch company Sparta were sold by Tomos under its own brand.

 Tomos remained a state-owned enterprise as Slovenia, with its close ties to Austria and Italy, was first to gain its independence as the Socialist Federal Republic of Yugoslavia broke up in the early 90s.
 The company navigated these challenges successfully and in 1998 it was privatized and sold to Hidria, a private Slovenian corporation.